spresse1/pressers.name/content/blog/website-hosting-changed.md

 ---
 title: "Website hosting changed"
 date: 2022-04-03T15:55:40
-draft: true
 ---

 So I just changed the hosting for my website.
 It's now hosted using Hugo and on GitHub pages.
-Long story short, if anything seems broken, [Contact me]({{< ref "/contact.md" >}})
+Long story short, if anything seems broken, [Contact me]({{< relref "/contact.md" >}})

 This is because Django2 support is coming to an end and Zinnia (the blogging engine I used with Django) never got support to move it to Django3.
 So after at least 6 years, it's time for a new site.